 Cover crops can be divided into a couple of different categories.
 There are cover crops that do well based on the time of year and temperature (cool-season crops vs warm-season crops), and then there are types of cover crops (leguminous vs non-leguminous) that add value in different ways.

-Most small scale backyard gardeners want to replenish nitrogen in the soil since growing vegetables deplete nitrogen from the soil.
+Most small-scale backyard gardeners want to replenish nitrogen in the soil since growing vegetables deplete nitrogen from the soil.
 Leguminous cover crops are good for adding nitrogen to the soil.
 Legumes fix more nitrogen if you treat them with an inoculant before you plant them.
-The inoculant contains the naturally occurring soil rhizobacteria that transfers nitrogen back into the soil.
+The inoculant contains the naturally occurring soil rhizobacteria that transfer nitrogen back into the soil.